 It is, therefore, imperative that you create a password hint when you create your password!
 This hint can help you remember your Windows login password.
 You can also use some 3rd-party free Password Recovery Tools.
 This post on Windows Password Recovery gives some more suggestions.

-PS: See how you can reset the Administrator password in Windows using Sticky Keys.
+PS: See how you can reset the Administrator password using Sticky Keys.